Wooden Cutting Boards and Bacteria – What You Need to Know

 This post may contain affiliate links.
 Read my full disclosure here.

-When I worked catering, we were required by the health department to use plastic cutting boards because “they were more sanitary”.
+At our family catering business, the health department required us to use plastic cutting boards because “they were more sanitary”.
 Like so many well-intentioned government agencies, they were wrong.
-This post explains why wooden cutting boards are better than plastic or glass and why I only use wood cutting boards in my kitchen.

-wooden cutting boards
+stack of wooden cutting boards

-Wooden Cutting Boards Kill Bacteria
+Wooden Cutting Boards and Bacteria

-In Plastic and Wooden Cutting Boards by Dean O. Cliver, Ph.D of UC Davis, they noted that “the U.S. Department of Agriculture told us they had no scientific evidence to support their recommendation that plastic, rather than wooden cutting boards be used in home kitchens”.
+In “Plastic and Wooden Cutting Boards” by Dean O. Cliver, they noted that “the U.S. Department of Agriculture told us they had no scientific evidence to support their recommendation that plastic, rather than wooden cutting boards be used in home kitchens”.

 The problem is that while it may seem like plastic is non-porous and can’t absorb liquids, with use the surface becomes knife-scarred.
 This rough surface is exceptionally difficult to clean, even with bleach or running through the dishwasher.